codebrewlab/nx-plugins/README.md

 ## License

-This project is MIT licensed 2021 David Kwon.
+This project is MIT licensed.